-The following sections summarise what is known about Aboriginal and non-Aboriginal heritage within and adjacent to the project corridor, including the proposed ancillary facility sites.
+The following sections summarise what is known about Aboriginal and non-Aboriginal heritage within and adjacent to the project corridor.

 The key reference documents are Chapters 12 and 13 of the EIS and Working Paper: Historic (non-Aboriginal) Heritage Assessment and Working Paper: Aboriginal Cultural Heritage Assessment.